cpausmit/FiBS/README.md

 ## Running a simple task: fake

+Make sure to execute install.sh so setup.sh will be made

+    ./Fibs/install.sh

 Edit the setup.sh file to your needs. and make sure to source it so the environment is set.
 You will have to add this to your .bashrc file so that FiBS is always setup when login in.

     emacs -nw ./FiBS/setup.sh